Benjamin Bathurst (diplomat): Disappearance

-Investigation quickly revealed that one August Schmidt had been working as hostler in the courtyard of the White Swan on the night Bathurst disappeared, and that his mother, who also worked at the inn, had taken the Englishman's coat.
-Frau Kestern, a woman employed at the German Coffee House, testified years later that immediately after Bathurst had visited the establishment, Auguste had come in, asked her where the visitor had gone, then hastened after him and (she supposed) taken some opportunity to destroy him.
+Investigation quickly revealed that one August Schmidt had been working as hostler in the courtyard of the White Swan on the night Bathurst disappeared.
+Bathurst's coat was found in Schmidt's possession.
+Frau Kestern, a woman employed at the German Coffee House, testified years later that immediately after Bathurst had visited the establishment, August had come in, asked her where the visitor had gone, then hastened after him and (she supposed) taken some opportunity to murder him.

-A reward of 500 thalers was offered for any news and money was paid to members of the local police to expedite matters.
+A reward of 500 thalers was offered for any news of Bathurst's whereabouts, and money was paid to members of the local police to expedite matters.
 This, however, caused the waters to be muddied as many false reports and offers of information were made by people seeking a share of the reward.
-In March, Mrs. Bathurst had the entire area of Perleberg searched at vast expense, which included the use of trained dogs, but her efforts were to no avail.
-She then travelled to Berlin and then Paris (under special safe conduct since Britain and France were then at war) to see Napoleon himself, hoping to obtain from him some account of her husband's fate.
+In March, Phillida had the entire area of Perleberg searched at vast expense, which included the use of trained dogs, but her efforts were to no avail.
+She then travelled to Berlin and then Paris (under special safe conduct since Britain and France were then at war) to see Napoleon Bonaparte himself, hoping to obtain from him some account of her husband's fate.
 However, when she was received by Napoleon, he declared his ignorance of the affair and offered his assistance.

 Contemporary press reports

 By January 1810, the English and French press had become aware of Bathurst's disappearance and had begun to discuss it.
-The Times published a piece in January 1810 which subsequently appeared in other English newspapers:
+The Times published a piece that month which subsequently appeared in other English newspapers:

-The French government were agitated by the accusation that they had kidnapped or murdered Bathurst and replied in their official journal, Le Moniteur Universel:
+The French government was agitated by the accusation that they had kidnapped or murdered Bathurst and replied in their official journal, Le Moniteur Universel:

 1852 discovery

-On 15 April 1852, during the demolition of a house on the Hamburg road in Perleberg, located three hundred paces from the White Swan, a skeleton was discovered under the threshold of the stable.
+On 15 April 1852, during the demolition of a house near Perleberg, located three hundred paces from the White Swan, a skeleton was discovered under the threshold of the stable.
 The back of the skull showed a fracture as though from the blow of a heavy instrument.
 All of the upper teeth were perfect, but one of the lower molars showed signs of having been removed by a dentist.
-The owner of the house, a mason named Kiesewetter, had purchased the house in 1834 from Christian Mertens, who had been a serving man at the White Swan during the period when Bathurst disappeared.
-Bathurst's sister, Mrs Thistlethwaite, travelled to Perleberg but could not conclusively say whether or not the skull belonged to her brother.
+The owner of the house, a stonemason named Kiesewetter, had purchased the house in 1834 from Christian Mertens, who had been a serving man at the White Swan during the period when Bathurst disappeared.
+Bathurst's sister travelled to Perleberg but could not conclusively say whether or not the skull belonged to her brother.

 Recent investigation

-A detailed investigation conducted by writer Mike Dash, first published in Fortean Times in 1990, concluded that the allegedly mysterious details of the Bathurst disappearance had been greatly exaggerated over the years and that Bathurst was almost certainly murdered.
+A detailed investigation conducted by writer Mike Dash, first published in the Fortean Times in 1990, concluded that the allegedly mysterious details of Bathurst's disappearance had been greatly exaggerated over the years and that he was almost certainly murdered.